karmab/kcli/doc/index.rst

 Requisites
 ----------

-If you dont have kvm installed on the target host, you can also use the following command to get you going
+If you dont have kvm installed on the target hypervisor, you can also use the following command to get you going

 .. code:: bash